 Ole Petersen is a medical doctor and physiologist whose research, in addition to uncovering the cellular mechanisms by which the secretion of digestive enzymes from the pancreas are controlled, has shown how excessive intracellular release and subsequent entry of calcium ions cause activation of digestive enzymes inside pancreatic cells.
 This process leads to acute pancreatitis and an increased risk of pancreatic cancer.

-Ole has also shown that specific pharmacological inhibition of entry pathways for calcium ions markedly reduces the excess enzyme activity and subsequent cell death and inflammation.
-His significant research was acknowledged by the award of CBE in the 2008 New Year Honours and election to the German National Academy of Sciences Leopoldina in 2010 and the Walter B. Cannon Award of the American Physiological Society in 2018.
+Ole has shown that specific pharmacological inhibition of entry pathways for calcium ions markedly reduces the excess enzyme activity and subsequent cell death and inflammation.
+His significant research was acknowledged by the award of CBE in the 2008 New Year Honours, election to the German National Academy of Sciences Leopoldina in 2010 and the Walter B. Cannon Award of the American Physiological Society in 2018.

 Interests and expertise

 Calcium antagonist therapy,